-Snacking on some dried dates can give you a great energy booster.
+Snacking on some dried dates can give you a great energy boost.
 Healthy forms of natural sugar, when combined with the fiber in fruit, can provide your body with longer-lasting energy.

-Processed foods, like caffeine and candy bars, may provide a momentary rush, but leave you with a heavy sugar crash.
+Processed foods, like candy bars and caffeine, may provide a momentary rush but will leave you with a heavy sugar crash.

 3. Help Your Baby Grow

-Magnesium — you guessed it, found in dates — is an incredible mineral, packed with lots of helpful qualities.
-These include making sure your baby has strong teeth and bones, and preventing premature contractions.
+Magnesium — you guessed it, found in dates — is an incredible mineral, packed with many helpful qualities.
+These include making sure your baby has strong teeth and bones and preventing premature contractions.

 4. Prevents Birth Defects

 Constipation is a struggle that nearly every pregnant woman faces at least once, if not multiple times during her pregnancy.
 It’s a painful experience, but dates can help it from happening.
 This is because they’re high in fiber, one of the best nutrients to cure and prevent constipation.